Embassy of Afghanistan, New Delhi

-The Embassy of the Islamic Republic of Afghanistan in New Delhi was the diplomatic mission of the Islamic Republic of Afghanistan to India.
-The chancery is located at 5/50-F Shantipath in Chanakyapuri of New Delhi.
+The Embassy of Afghanistan in New Delhi is the diplomatic mission of Afghanistan to India.
+The chancery is located at 5/50-F Shantipath in Chanakyapuri, New Delhi.
 In addition to the embassy, Afghanistan also operates consulates general in Mumbai and Hyderabad.

+The embassy was reopened in October 2025 after being closed in December 2023 by the former Islamic Republic-era diplomats.
+In January 2026, India accredited the Taliban diplomat Noor Ahmad Noor as the Chargé d'Affaires of the embassy.